theRAPTLab/gsgo/docs/00-dev-log.md

 Themes are defined in `_app.js` by reading from `theme.js`.
 End users never touch this.
 You can augment this with theme-related globals defined in `theme-extra.js` which can be used to calculated *derived* metrics.
 But these are read-only.

+## Mar 31.1 - Blue Boxes

+Today's morning goal is to make a blue styled box appear in the grid.
+After yesterday's work, I should have a workable theme structure.